A Crick in the Neck: 5 Tips that Will Help

 Perform this routine at your own pace and without forcing yourself.

->

-> It’s ideal for reducing the pain, inflammation, and muscle tension that are so common with this condition.
+Castor oil is ideal for reducing the pain, inflammation, and muscle tension that is so common with this condition.

->

-> In fact, it’s a classic method for relieving pain from arthritis.
+In fact, it’s a classic method for relieving pain from arthritis.
 Here’s how to use castor oil:

 - 2 tablespoons of castor oil (30 g)